katherinerstancil/stancil-portfolio/part1_final.md

 ## The data

 All of my statistics come from the Pennsylvania Department of Education.
 Each year, they publish the PSSA scores in an Excel file and break it down by district and by school.
-I used the school level data to further break down the data and because that was the data I used in my research paper last semester.
-I also might need to add an additional data source for the county averages, but I already have that compiled from my paper, and it also comes from the PA Department of Education.
+I used the school level data to further break down the data (it was also the data I used in my research paper last semester).
+I also might need to add an additional data source for the county averages, but I already have that compiled from my paper (also from the PA Department of Education).

 | Name | URL | Description |